seandstewart/bardly/pending/problems/all-s-well-that-ends-well/uncut.md

 End ere I do begin.

 **LAFEU**
-A good traveller is something at the latter end of a
+A good traveler is something at the latter end of a
 dinner; but one that lies three thirds and uses a
 known truth to pass a thousand nothings with, should
 be once heard and thrice beaten.
 God save you, captain.